cosmos/cosmos-sdk/docs/spec/governance/transactions.md

   if (initialDeposit.Atoms <= 0) OR (sender.AtomBalance < initialDeposit.Atoms)
     // InitialDeposit is negative or null OR sender has insufficient funds throw

+  if (txGovSubmitProposal.Type != ProposalTypePlainText) OR (txGovSubmitProposal.Type != ProposalTypeSoftwareUpgrade)

   sender.AtomBalance -= initialDeposit.Atoms